Substance Use

 4. 12-Step Programs

 This involves completing abstinence from drug use by following an established plan created by recovering addicts or healthcare professionals.
-Each step is accompanied by its rules that teach ways of living life sober and how to cope when temptation arises again in the future.
+Each step is accompanied by rules that teach ways of living life sober and coping when temptation arises again.

 5. Methadone or Buprenorphine Maintenance Therapy

 This is a long-term treatment option that requires addicts to take medications daily.
-Methadone and buprenorphine help keep cravings under control without causing the same euphoric high as hydrocodone.
-Hence, it’s less likely they will want to abuse these drugs again in the future.
+Methadone, Naloxone, prescription opioids, and buprenorphine help keep cravings under control without causing the same euphoric high as hydrocodone.

 6. Long-Term Residential Rehab Centers